colorado micro weddings When to Elope in Colorado | Best Month, Season & Weather<br/>

 If you are planning an elopement, you should know that June to October is peak season (with June and September being the most popular wedding months), and that means venues and vendors can get booked up pretty quickly on weekends.
 However, if you are looking for more flexibility and potentially better prices, consider having your wedding between November and May.
 Just keep in mind it can be a bit chillier during those months.

-On the other hand, if a winter wonderland is on your wishlist, January to April is the best time to find snow on the ground.
+On the other hand, if a winter wonderland is on your wish list, February to April is the best time to find snow on the ground.
 And if you are a fan of wildflowers, be sure to plan your wedding in late spring, as that's when they really start to bloom.
 Plus, if you love vibrant fall colors, late September and early October offer some stunning scenery with all the leaves changing.

 Now that you have all the information you need for the best time to elope in Colorado, it will probably be easier for you to decide on the date.
 But, be sure that Colorado offers magical landscapes all year round, so whatever you choose, it will not be a mistake!